Bernardo L. Sabatini: Selected Publications

+Awards and Honors

+Sabatini was elected a Fellow of the American Association for the Advancement of Science (AAAS) in 2017.
+He was also a recipient of a McKnight Scholar Award from the McKnight Endowment Fund for Neuroscience.

 Personal life

 Sabatini is the son of Argentine immigrants David D. Sabatini, a cell biologist at New York University, and Zulema Sabatini, a doctor.
 His older brother David M. Sabatini is also an M.D.–Ph.D. and was a professor at the Massachusetts Institute of Technology.